Sunday, February 26, 2012

 Here is the simple yet delicious soup we had for a one dish meal last evening.
 I had mine with rice and Quay Lo had his with freshly baked crusty bread.
 Try it!

-Green bean and creamed corn soup
+Green peas and creamed corn soup

 Ingredients: